 T.T.
-Torrez, ambulance daytime personality on iPower 92.1, vcialis 40mg made her original world premiere in the dazzle of a flash bulb.
-The Bronx-born straight-talker was the first baby born in a new hospital, online and the New York Post commemorated the birth by splashing tens of thousands of newspapers with her photo.
+Torrez, daytime personality on iPower 92.1, made her original world premiere in the dazzle of a flash bulb.
+The Bronx-born straight-talker was the first baby born in a new hospital and the New York Post commemorated the birth by splashing tens of thousands of newspapers with her photo.
 “My mom will tell you that I was born to be in the entertainment business,” she laughs.

 She was also apparently born with a will and heart of complementary strength, because she’s come through tough times with humor, resilience, and attitude.